 Abstract: The euro area sovereign debt crisis proved that country risk premium shocks have adverse economic effects, not only in emerging economies, but advanced economies as well.
 Using a Bayesian Panel Vector Autoregression model, we find that increases in the risk premium lower output under monetary union, yet not in countries with flexible exchange rates and independent monetary policies.
 We study the transmission mechanism in a two-country New Keynesian model and show that capital controls substantially attenuate the effects of risk premium shocks.
 However, the welfare gain of imposing capital controls hinges on the nature of the shock and

 Graduate-level course at Tinbergen Institute, Teaching assistant to Prof. Dr. Christian Stoltenberg, Spring 2015

 Undergraduate-level course at University of Amsterdam, Teaching assistant to Dr. Joris Marée and Dr. Arjen Valstar, Fall 2015 and 2016

 Section of Quantitative Economic, Amsterdam School of Economics , Spring 2016

 Besides economics, my greatest passion is aviation.
 It all began in my early childhood, when my dad-who’s himself a passionate airman-took my brother and me regularly to the nearby airfield for a flight.
 The interest grew steadily over time, and, ultimately, in the age of 14 I started with the training for the glider pilot license.

-In August 2016, I have the chance to fly an open-canopy biplane from the early 1970s.
+Since August 2016, I am regularly flying an open-canopy biplane from the early 1970s.
 This Starduster Too is an American kit plane powered by a flat-4-cylinder Lycoming O-360 engine that is powerful enough for some advanced aerobatics.